 Need for Constitution in a Country

 All democratic nations are likely to have a constitution, although this does not imply that all countries with a constitution are democratic.
 The Constitution serves many functions, which are described below.
-A Constitution explains what our society’s underlying essence is.
+A Constitution outlines the fundamental principles of our civilization..
 A constitution serves as a collection of laws and standards that the citizens of a nation should rely upon as the foundation for how the country should be ruled.

 Three Significant Reasons Why We Need a Constitution